max-pricher/csci-3800-team-4/README.md

 How to run the tests

-Link to the deployed application
+Link to the deployed application: https://csci-3800-team-4-0k2u.onrender.com